DrumPants/Sensorizer-DrumPants-Firmware/README.md

-Sensorizer Arduino Library + DrumPants Firmware
+Sensorizer for Arduino + DrumPants Firmware
 ================================================

 Sensorizer is an Arduino library for converting analog sensor readings into musical MIDI notes.
 It is the basis of the firmware for the DrumPants wearable musical instrument, and is designed for creating your own Arduino musical instrument or MIDI drum brain.